Ravaelles/Atlantis/README.md

 * First install [BWAPI in version 4.1.2](https://github.com/bwapi/bwapi/releases/download/v4.1.2/BWAPI_412_Setup.exe)
 * Make sure to read the readme absolutely carefully.
 The installation of BWAPI can be really hard thing.
 * At least take a quick look at tutorial here (http://sscaitournament.com/index.php?action=tutorial) to understand how the BWMirror bridge between the game actually works and what it does
-* Checkout this repository and make a new project in either NetBeans or Eclipse, for more instructions see the tutorial above.
-For all the bugfixing, again, follow the tutorial.
+* Checkout this repository and make a new project in either NetBeans or Eclipse.
+Make sure you have Java 1.8 as Atlantis requires it.
+For more instructions about how to use Eclipse and/or troubleshooting see the tutorial above.
 * If you've done everything correctly, you're free to go.
 The main class is of AtlantisTide is called Main.
 Atlantis is only a family of all products that will be built upon this framework.
 * Atlantis is capable of auto-detecting the race it plays.
 If you want to change your race, modify this line "race = Protoss" in your bwapi.ini file.